-If you’ve ever felt that someone is judging your parenting then this mum’s experience is sure to strike a chord.
+If you’ve ever felt that someone is judging your parenting then this mum’s experience from two years ago is sure to strike a chord.

-Taking to the parenting forum Mumsnet, this poor mama said she’d ducked up to the bathroom with her kids when her mother-in-law and sister-in-law started discussing her parenting skills, in her absence.
+Taking to the parenting forum Mumsnet, this poor mama said she’d ducked up to the bathroom with her kids, at which point, her mother-in-law and sister-in-law began discussing her parenting skills.

 She knows this because as she headed back down the stairs she could hear them talking about her.
-Making matters worse, this all took place in her own home where her mum-in-law and sister-in-law are currently house guests.
+To make matters worse, this all took place in her own home where her mum-in-law and sister-in-law are currently house guests.

 “I’m not parenting how I should”

-These two family members have some very clear ideas on the behaviour and discipline of this woman’s kids.
+These two family members apparently have some ideas on the behaviour and discipline of this woman’s kids.